ISCC DID Method#

 3. Method Operations#

-1. An ISCC DID MUST be created by a signed and confirmed ledger transaction that declares an ISCC-CODE in accordance with the cross-chain declaration protocol.
+- An ISCC DID MUST be created by submitting a signed declaration (

-2. The initial controller of a newly created ISCC DID MUST be the did:pkh representation of the blockchain account that signed the declaration transaction.
+IsccReceipt(a W3C Verifiable Credential) as durable proof of the declaration. - The initial controller of a newly created ISCC DID MUST be the DID referenced by the

 3.2 Read#

-1. A basic DID document is implicitly created with every ISCC declaration and MUST be deterministicaly derived from on-chain metadata.
+A DID document is implicitly created with every ISCC declaration and MUST be deterministically derived from the declaration record of the issuing hub:

 4. Verifiable Data Registry#